ranibasna/Reproducible-research-with-R-/docs/Git.md

 * The diagram above visualizes a repository with two isolated lines of development, one for a little feature, and one for a longer-running feature.
 By developing them in branches, it’s not only possible to work on both of them in parallel, but it also keeps the main master branch free from questionable code.

 !!!
 Note
-    Note that it is more effecint to use branching when you are collaborating with others on a project.
-Since you may want to develop a new feature while letting otheres keep pushing to the master branch.
+    Note that it is more efficient to use branching when you are collaborating with others on a project.
+Since you may want to develop a new feature while letting others keep pushing to the master branch.

 !!!
 Note
     It's important to understand that branches are just pointers to commits.
 When you create a branch, all Git needs to do is create a new pointer, it doesn’t change the repository in any other way.
 The repository history remains unchanged.